OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

 The best way to get started using add-in commands is via **samples**.
 See the [Office Add-in commands samples](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/) on GitHub.

-For detailed manifest reference information, see [Define add-in commands in your manifest](http://dev.office.com/docs/add-ins/outlook/manifests/define-add-in-commands).
+For more information about specifying add-in commands in your manifest, see [Define add-in commands in your manifest](../develop/define-add-in-commands.md) and the [VersionOverrides](../../reference/manifest/versionoverrides.md) reference content.